Bloxy996/AutomatonDevelopment/README.md

 # AutomatonDevelopment

-#this is where you can find all of the soruce code for our game, Automaton!
+This repo contains all of the soruce code for Automaton. https://github.com/drhs-itpm/automaton is the HTML files for the website, https://drhscit.org/automaton/